 Glossary of Bicycle Terms

-The following is a collection of terms often used in bike shops, on the trail, on manufacturer's websites and in publications.
-Often, it is more opinion than fact, but the following is a quick stab at what they might mean.
-When I started this, I had no idea how big it was.
+The following are a collection of terms often used in bike shops, on the trail, on manufacturer's websites and in publications.
+Often, it is more opinion than fact, but the following are a quick stab at what they might mean.
+When we started this, we had no idea how big the list would be.
 Needless to say, it's a work in progress.
+Send us a note if you find something to add or edit: email@example.com.

 Commonly Used Bike Vernacular